aptech/docs/docs/CR-besselk.rst

         1.5,
           2 };

     //Compute function for each order, 'n', at all 'x' points K = besselk(n,x);

-After the code above, 'K' should equal:
+After the code above, *K* should equal:

 ::